psychdatascience/FDS-CourseOne/025_HW_discreet_sims.md

-compare empirical with normal approx
+compare empirical with normal approx for binom

+Increase `k` incrementally (e.g., 2, 5, 10, 20) and observe how the distribution evolves.
+Illustrate how, as `k` increases, the distribution approximates a normal distribution.

+\# Simulate different numbers of dice

+dice_counts = [2, 5, 10, 20]

+for num_dice in dice_counts:

+​    plot_dice_roll_distribution(num_dice, 1000)